 MIT MBAn Application & Cost

-On top of ordinary student loans, MIT offers a number of ways to support students with tuition.
-A number of fellowships are awarded to students with outstanding academic backgrounds, personal achievements, and professional promise.
+On top of ordinary student loans, MIT also has a number of ways to support students with tuition.
+Several fellowships are awarded to students with outstanding academic backgrounds, personal achievements, and professional promise.

 MBAn students can also take part in assistantships, supporting faculty in research projects and academic activity.
 As well as helping students cover expenses, this offers great exposure to MIT’s research programs.